cyrusimap/cyrusimap.github.io/_sources/imap/reference/manpages/systemcommands/ctl_cyrusdb.txt

     file is automatically converted using the same logic as cvt_cyrusdb.

-    If the ``reverseacls`` option in :cyrusman:`imapd.conf(5)` is enabled, and the RACL entries do not exist in the database, they will be generated.
+    If the ``reverseacls`` option in :cyrusman:`imapd.conf(5)` is enabled, and the RACL entries in the database are an old version or do not exist, they will be generated.
 Conversely, if RACL entries do exist in the database, but the ``reverseacls`` option is disabled, then the entries will be cleaned up.

 .. option:: -x